 In 2019, street improvement work begins along University Avenue between Alma Street and Webster Street, Downing Lane between Forest Avenue and Homer Avenue, Everett Avenue between Alma Street and Fulton Street, and Hawthorne Avenue between Emerson Street and Middlefield Road.

 In 2020, street improvement work begins on Hamilton Court from Hamilton Avenue to End, Everett Avenue between Middlefield Road and Alma Street, Webster Street between Everett Avenue and Lytton Avenue, and on Emerson Avenue between Palo Alto and Forest Avenues.

 In 2021, street improvement work begins on Lane 5 East between High Street and Hamilton Avenue, Lane 6 East between High Street and Emerson Street, Lane 7 East between Forest Avenue and Homer Avenue, Lane 7 West between Forest Avenue and Homer Avenue, and Lane 30 between Waverley Street and Kipling Street.

-Parking enhancements, including a new parking structure, will occur between 2018 and 2020.
+Parking enhancements will occur between 2018 and 2020.
 A map of the affected areas is here.
 Please note that changes to this schedule may occur; updates will be communicated to residents and businesses through this website and our newsletter.

 4) Does the Upgrade Downtown Project represent all the construction that will occur in the city from 2017 through 2021?